NewthanGuy/webwm/README.md

 and the [user guide](https://github.com/ch11ng/exwm/wiki) for a detailed explanation of its usage.

-**Note**: If you install EXWM from source, it's recommended to install XELB also from source (otherwise install both from GNU ELPA).
+**Note**: If you install WebXWM from source, it's recommended to install XELB also from source (otherwise install both from GNU ELPA).